CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Experiment Result

-To demonstrate the interpretability of our codebook-based representation, we analyze PQ indices from the NH task.
-Specifically, we inspect whether indices in different subspaces correspond to coherent semantic concepts.
-We find (1) \textbf{topic-level consistency}: we first group samples by topic, e.g., Donald Trump, and examine their PQ indices.
-We observe that all samples within the same topic consistently share identical indices in subspaces indexed 910 and 204.
+To demonstrate the interpretability of our codebook-based representation, we analyze PQ indices from the LaMP-4 task.
+We observe a hierarchically structured representation: (1) \textbf{Topic-level consistency}: We first group samples by topic, e.g., Donald Trump, and examine their PQ indices.
+We observe that all samples within the same topic consistently share identical indices in subspaces indexed 40 and 101.
 This recurring pattern indicates that these subspaces function as a semantic anchor, capturing invariant, topic-level information.
-(2) \textbf{within-topic variation}: We then investigate how samples from the same topic differ in their remaining subspaces.
-We observe that subspaces 1 and 4 show systematic variation: subspace 1 indexes correspond to content type and perspective, while subspace 4 indices align with sentiment and stance.
-Together, these analyses show that our codebook learns a hierarchically structured representation.
-More details can be found in Appendix D.
+(2) \textbf{Within-topic variation}: Remaining subspaces capture nuanced semantic distinctions orthogonal to the topic.
+For instance, subspace 1 distinguishes content sources (e.g., legal proceedings vs. media coverage), while subspace 4 aligns with narrative framing (e.g., court challenges vs. personal impact).
+This indicates that our codebook effectively decomposes user profiles into stable topical cores and dynamic stylistic variations.
+Further visualizations and more details are provided in Appendix~\ref{sec:inter}.